Ubuntu: Features

-Ubuntu packages are based on Debian's unstable branch, which are synchronized every six months.
+Ubuntu packages are based on Debian's unstable branch (Sid), which are synchronized with Debian for new Ubuntu releases.
+Both distributions use Debian's package management tools (e.g. APT and GNOME Software) and deb format of packages.
 Debian and Ubuntu packages are not necessarily binary compatible with each other, however, some packages may need to be rebuilt from source to be used in Ubuntu.
 Many Ubuntu developers are also maintainers of key packages within Debian.
 Ubuntu cooperates with Debian by pushing changes back to Debian, although there has been criticism that this does not happen often enough.
 Ian Murdock, the founder of Debian, had expressed concern about Ubuntu packages potentially diverging too far from Debian to remain compatible.
 Before release, packages are imported from Debian unstable continuously and merged with Ubuntu-specific modifications.
 At some point during the release process, the Debian Import Freeze is implemented.
 This prevents the automatic import of packages from Debian without an explicit request from a developer.
 In combination with other freezes, this helps packagers ensure that frozen features interoperate well together.

 All official Ubuntu packages are available from hundreds of mirrors worldwide.
-As of March 30, 2025, there were a total of 617 Ubuntu mirrors operating.
+As of 30 March 2025, there were a total of 617 Ubuntu mirrors operating.